-According to the Accreditation Framework, the COA makes a single decision about the continuing accreditation of educator preparation at each institution (college, university, school district, county office of education, or other entity), including a decision about the specific credentials for which an institution may recommend candidates.
-Because of that, the following special circumstances need attention:
+According to the Accreditation Framework, the COA makes a single decision about the continuing accreditation of educator preparation at each Commission-approved institution including a decision about the specific programs an institution offers.
+Thus, the following important considerations need attention:

 Off-Campus Programs, Distance Learning Programs, Extended Education Programs, Consortiums, and Professional Development Centers - Information about all sites where programs are offered must be a part of the planning for the accreditation visit.
 Interviews must be scheduled to represent participants at all sites.
-If necessary, members of the accreditation team may be asked to conduct interviews via technology.
+These interviews may be conducted via technology.
 In some cases, the team size may be increased to facilitate the gathering of data from multi-site institutions.
 It is expected that the Commission’s standards are upheld at all sites where the programs of the institution are offered.
 Information from the various sites will be a part of the accreditation decision made about the institution.

-Programs Not Assigned to the School of Education - Even though a particular credential program may reside outside of the school of education at an institution, it is considered to be a part of the Education Unit, and will be included in the accreditation visit and will be affected by the single accreditation decision that is made about the institution.
-The education unit is considered, by the Commission, to be responsible for assuring program quality for all credential preparation programs.
+Programs Offered Outside the School of Education - Even though a particular credential program may reside outside of the school of education at an institution, it is considered to be a part of the education unit and will be included in the accreditation visit and will be affected by the single accreditation decision that is made about the institution.
+The education unit is responsible for ensuring program quality for all credential preparation programs.

-Cooperative Programs Between Institutions - Since the accreditation decision is made about the institution and all of its related programs, cooperative programs between institutions must be included in the accreditation visit and treated as a part of each institution's accreditation visit.
-An accreditation decision made at one institution that co-sponsors a cooperative program may be different than the decision made at another institution that co-sponsors the same program.

-4. Other Special Circumstances - As other special circumstances arise, likely statethe COA will develop policies and procedures to address them.
+4. Special Circumstances - As special circumstances arise, they will be handled on a case-by-case basis with the Administrator of Accreditation, team lead, and Commission consultant to ensure that they are given proper consideration.
+If these special circumstances begin to arise more commonly, the COA will develop policies and procedures to address them.

 VI.
-Accreditation Findings, Accreditation Recommendations and Team Report
+Accreditation Findings, Accreditation Recommendations, and Team Report

-The accreditation team report includes a statement about the team’s accreditation recommendation, summary information about the standards findings of the team, and summary information about the institution and its programs.
-The report includes a table that identifies for each program, how many standards apply to the program, and, separately, how many of those standards were met, met with concerns, and not met.
+The accreditation team report includes a statement about the team’s accreditation recommendation, summary information about the standards findings, and summary information about the institution and its programs.
+The report will be augmented by a COA agenda item that includes a table that identifies for each program, how many standards apply to the program, and separately, how many of those standards were met, met with concerns, and not met.
+A similar table is included for the Common Standards.

 Accreditation Team Recommendations

-Once the team reaches consensus about program and Common Standards findings, the team must deliberate on its accreditation recommendation.
-For a thorough discussion of the accreditation recommendations and their operational implications, see Chapter 8.
-The Team Lead and Commission consultant will support the team as it determines whether the findings of the institution and its programs support a recommendation for Accreditation or whether the findings are substantive enough to warrant a recommendation of Accreditation with Stipulations, or Denial of Accreditation.
-There are three levels of Accreditation with Stipulations:
+Once the team reaches consensus at the site visit about program and Common Standards findings, the team must deliberate on its accreditation recommendation.
+For a thorough discussion of possible accreditation recommendations and their operational implications, see Chapter 8 of this handbook.
+The team lead and Commission consultant will support the team as it determines whether the findings of the institution and its programs support a recommendation for Accreditation or whether the findings are substantive enough to warrant a recommendation of Accreditation with Stipulations, Accreditation with Major Stipulations, Accreditation with Probationary Stipulations, or Denial of Accreditation.
+All of these possible options are described in further detail in Chapter 8.

-Accreditation with Stipulations

-Accreditation with Major Stipulations

-Accreditation with Probationary Stipulations

-In the event an institution fails to address stipulations assigned by the COA within the time period determined by the COA, a subsequent review team may recommend Denial of Accreditation (See Chapter 8).

-Should there be situations that are so serious where Denial of Accreditation would be the most responsible course of action for an agency responsible for oversight of educator preparation programs, the review team may recommend Denial of Accreditation.

 VII.
 Activities after the Site Visit

 Committee on Accreditation Actions